 BS, Cornell University

-A national expert in leadership development, team design and effectiveness, and organizational change, Tesluk is a prolific scholar who has been widely published in the most selective journals in his field, and has served on the editorial board for many of the leading academic journals in management.
+A national expert in leadership development, team design and effectiveness, and organizational change, Tesluk is a prolific scholar who has been widely published in the most selective journals in his field, and has served on the editorial boards of many leading academic journals in management.
 Additionally, his research has been supported by such agencies as the National Science Foundation and the National Institutes of Health.